franciscovillaescusa/CAMELS/docs/source/camels_library.rst

 Electron density
 ----------------

 The routine ``electron_density`` computes the electron number density of the gas particles of a snapshot.
-This routine assumes that star-forming particles are fully neutral and therefore their electron number density is equal to 0.
+This routine assumes that star-forming particles are fully neutral and therefore their electron number density is 0.
 The units of the output are :math:`10^{20}h^2{\rm cm}^{-3}`.
 Its usage is as follows:

 .. code-block::  python